tagspaces/documentation/docs/perspectives/grid.md

 The settings configured in this dialog can apply either to the **Grid Perspective globally** or **only to the current folder**.
 For this reason, two separate buttons are available at the bottom of the dialog to persist your changes.

-- **Set as Default** – Saves the current settings as the default for all folders using the Grid Perspective.
+- **Set as default (2)** – Saves the current settings as the default for all folders using the Grid Perspective.
-- **Set for This Folder** – Saves the current settings only for the active folder.
+- **Set for this folder (3)** – Saves the current settings only for the active folder.
 These settings will be applied the next time the folder is opened.

 At the top of the dialog, an indicator shows whether the current folder has custom settings applied.
-These can be removed using the **Reset Custom Settings** button.
+These can be removed using the **Reset Custom Settings (1)** button.

 When a folder has custom settings, the **Perspective Settings** button in the toolbar is highlighted, as shown in the previous screenshot.